playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 They didn't.

-Alright, I could keep going but I know you've all read the section title (👀 at the skim-readers).
+Alright, I could keep going, but I know you've all read the section title (👀 at the skim-readers).

 `ViewChildren` is a fantastic tool but only works for the items defined in the template of the component itself.
 Any children that are passed to the component are not handled the same way and require `ContentChildren` instead.
-The same applies for `ViewChild` (which has the adjacent API of `ContentChild`).
+The same applies to `ViewChild` (which has the adjacent API of `ContentChild`).
 The `ContentChild/ren` should share the same API with their `ViewChild/ren` counterparts.

 If we change the `ViewChildren` line to read: